 Learning to code is personal.
-In order to be successful, you need the right web developer tools.
+In order to be successful, you need the right web development tools for beginners.
 You also need good teachers, updated learning material and a code editor that makes sense.

 And you need to be able to practice what you’ve learned using playgrounds and interactive code editors.

-With the following courses and books, you’ll have the tools you need to successfully learn to code.
+With the following courses and books, you’ll have the web developer tools you need to successfully learn to code.

 Don’t see what you want here?
 Check out The Big List of 101 Places to Learn to Code for Free.

 Educative provides interactive courses for programmers.
 Ranging from beginner to advanced, this platform caters to all abilities.

 A unique feature of Educative is their multi-course learning tracks.
 These tracks are geared towards providing a complete education in a specific language, career path, or interview process.

 For example, maybe you want to become a front end developer.
 But you don’t have any programming experience.